Apteronotus rostratus: Distribution

-Life History
+Life history

-A. rostratus are cryptic and nocturnal.
+Apteronotus rostratus are cryptic and nocturnal.
 They tend to hide during the day to avoid predators and become active at night when they begin foraging.
 They, like many other electric knifefishes, make extensive use of electric organ discharge (EOD) signals where they generate an electric field as a spatial map to navigate and monitor their surroundings, which plays a crucial role in foraging, orienting themselves, and communicating with conspecifics.
 The males produce EOD at an average frequency of 626.0837 Hz while females have an average frequency of 636.22, which is indicative of a diet consisting primarily of aquatic invertebrates.

 They are gregarious and exhibit a clumped distribution where individuals are closely aggregated together in their habitats, and such clumps are maintained via communication through EOD.
 Breeding and egg laying also occur in the clumps during the rainy season.

 The lifespan and developmental history of A. rostratus remains unknown, but age determination methods such as scale circuli counts and otolith ring counts have been applied to its congener A. leptorhynchus.

-In Apteronotus rostratus and some others, such as Compsaraia samueli, mature males grow extremely elongated snouts and oral jaws which are used in agonistic interactions with other males.
+In Apteronotus rostratus and some others, such as Compsaraia samueli, mature males grow extremely elongated snouts and oral jaws which are used in antagonistic interactions with other males.
 This is an example of sexual weaponry.
 A study comparing skull shape and jaw-closing performance in males and females of Apteronotus rostratus suggested that males with elongated faces for use in fights did not have lower mechanical advantages, in contrast to the similar species Compsaraia samueli in which males exhibit a trade-off between sexual weaponry and jaw leverage.

 One specimen of A. rostratus collected from the Tuira River in Panama exhibits scoliosis and kyphosis, which is the first known account of a gymnotiform fish with such spinal deformities.
 This, however, did not seem to be significantly deleterious to the fish's fitness as the deformed specimen was still successful at foraging and reproduction.
 This is possibly a result of the unique method of propulsion utilized by the species where it is driven by the undulating anal fin, rendering the spinal deformities, which are marked by an arched upper back, less detrimental to the specimen's locomotion.

-Conservation Status
+Conservation status

 The conservation status of A. rostratus is evaluated as "Least Concern", and the IUCN claims that the species' population is not undergoing notable decline.
 However, the species' habitats have been increasingly threatened by human activities in the Neotropics.
 For instance, The rainforests along the Piriatí River, which is one of the rivers in Panama that A. rostratus inhabit, had been thoroughly cleared and converted into pastures and farmlands in the past 30 years.
 Agricultural runoff also pollutes bodies of water, and similar cases of habitat loss and degradation have been occurring throughout eastern Panama.